 Postcard from Vouvant and Fontenay-le-Comte

-Resorts such as Les Sables-d’Olonne, La Tranche-sur-Mer and Saint-Jean-de-Monts attract tourists in their droves to enjoy the warm summers and abundance of cycle routes and footpaths that weave their way along this beautiful coast.
-Also known of course for the Vendée Globe, this part of the world is renowned for fun, sea and frolics, but we’re here for a quick trip to visit friends in Vouvant and Fontenay-le-Comte.
+Resorts such as Les Sables-d’Olonne, La Tranche-sur-Mer and Saint-Jean-de-Monts attract tourists in their droves to enjoy the warm summers and the abundance of cycle routes and footpaths that weave along this beautiful coast.
+Also known, of course, for the Vendée Globe, this part of the world is renowned for fun, sea and frolics, but we’re here for a quick trip to visit friends in Vouvant and Fontenay-le-Comte.

 Artistic Haven in Vouvant

-The first friends of ours, a couple called Nick and Sarah, are based in Vouvant and were drawn to this area thanks to their love of sunshine, art and painting.
-A relatively small village, with a population of only just over 800, Vouvant really comes to life during July and August when a dozen or so artists in the village open their doors to the public sharing their work with whoever fancies coming along.
+The first friends of ours, a couple named Nick and Sarah, are based in Vouvant and were drawn to this area due to their love of sunshine, art, and painting.
+A relatively small village, with a population of only just over 800, Vouvant really comes to life during July and August when a dozen or so artists in the village open their doors to the public, sharing their work with whoever fancies coming along.
 For Nick and Sarah, this truly is heaven on earth because they can get up close and personal with these artists (many of whom are now personal friends).
 It’s also an excellent chance for them to invite friends and family to their town and share this intimate, arty experience.

-We’re staying with Nick and Sarah because their kids have now flown the nest and they have plenty of space.
-They have chosen to live in the village and enjoy the community feel it has.
-Voted as one of the “Plus Beaux Villages de France” Vouvant is picture-perfect, and you can see at a glance why it has attracted so many artists.
+We’re staying with Nick and Sarah because their kids have now flown the nest, and they have plenty of space.
+They have chosen to live in the village and enjoy its community feel.
+Voted as one of the “Plus Beaux Villages de France”, Vouvant is picture-perfect, and you can see at a glance why it has attracted so many artists.

 Historical and Cultural Richness